Onward Towards Our Noble Deaths: Reception and legacy

 Onward Towards Our Noble Deaths has been critically acclaimed.
 At the 2009 Angoulême International Comics Festival, the manga won the Prize for Inheritance.
 In 2012, it was nominated for a Harvey Award in the Best American Edition of Foreign Material category.
 It was selected for the Eisner Award in the categories Best U.S. Edition of International Material—Asia and Best Reality-Based Work, winning the former at San Diego Comic-Con.

 According to a compilation by Deb Aoki of About.com, Onward Towards Our Noble Deaths was considered the best new manga of 2011 because it was included in 18 critics lists of best comics/graphic novels.
 Aoki said the manga is "dense with details, and filled with pathos, humor and horror".
 Pastes Garrett Martin wrote that the "realistic depictions of normal men trapped in a horrible situation" makes Onward Towards Our Noble Deaths "brutally honest".
 Brigid Alverson of MTV Geek said, "this is not an easy story to read, but its historical importance and the lessons it holds for the future are undeniable".
 Noel Murray writing in The A.V.
 Club said the manga's artwork is "detailed, often beautiful illustrations of small Pacific islands with characters rendered far less elaborately".
 Karen Green of Comixology wrote that the "story is so human and its message so powerful" and that is a good book to eliminate the preconceptions American may have of the Japanese Army that are frequently propagated by Hollywood.
 Among others, Library Journal, Dan Kois and Glen Weldon of NPR, Comic Book Resources, Ed Sizemore of Manga Worth Reading, and Publishers Weekly included it on their lists of best comic books of 2011.
 Further, in 2014, Joe Gross of the Rolling Stone qualified it as the 46th "Best Non-Superhero Graphic Novel" of all time.

 David Maine wrote for PopMatters that "there is little here to criticize.
 Perhaps some of the transitions are a bit abrupt, [and] maybe some of the characterization could be sharper."
 Similarly, Sean Michael Robinson of The Comics Journal said Onward Towards Our Noble Deaths for its theme "as well as its many strengths and virtues, it is a very difficult book to criticize".
-Robinson's critics was that it has "loosely characterized" characters and that its art "can also be a stumbling block".
-He said the art is "problematic", is "the hand-off—when characters suddenly leap modes, bouncy and expressive one moment, and photo-rendered and flat the next".
+Robinson's criticisms was that it has "loosely characterized" characters and that its art "can also be a stumbling block".
+He said the art is "problematic", as is "the hand-off—when characters suddenly leap modes, bouncy and expressive one moment, and photo-rendered and flat the next".
 Tom Spurgeon, writing for The Comics Reporter, said he had difficulty "in not being able to easily track which soldiers are which at any one point in the book".